beecave-homelab/simple-whisper-webui/README.md

 ## License
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 This project is licensed under the MIT license.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.

 ## Contributing